makersacademy/CV/README.md

 ## Tom Coakes

-I'm a huge coding enthusiast with a degree in Language and Linguistics.
-Several years of commercial experience in a number of industries, has helped me to develop my problem-solving and creative skills as well as understand what it is that drives me.
-More than anything else, I'm looking for a company that will help me to continue my journey of learning and allow me to make valuable contributions within a team that 'clicks'.
+I'm a huge coding enthusiast with a degree in English Language and Linguistics.
+Several years of commercial experience in a number of industries has helped me to develop my problem-solving and creative skills, as well as understand what it is that drives me.
+More than anything else, I'm looking for a company that will help me to continue my learning journey and allow me to make valuable contributions within a team that really 'clicks'.

 ## Example Projects